Charles Burchfield: Creator of Symbolism in Art

 Why do I like the art of Charles Burchfield?
 His powerful paintings conjure up myriad emotions and sensations!

 Charles Ephraim Burchfield (1893--1967) was an American artist who drew upon his vivid memories of childhood to create some of the most innovative art ever seen.
-Searching for a way to express his unforgettable childhood experiences, Burchfield devised a series of symbols to express moods, sounds, movement, and sensations.
+Searching for a way to express his unforgettable childhood experiences, Burchfield devised a series of symbols to express emotions, sounds, movement, and sensations.
 The majority of Burchfield's works were composed from watercolors, but some of his larger works were done in oils.

 Burchfield's sensitivity to sounds moved him almost as much as sight, and he was particularly fascinated with the sound of crickets and other insects.
-Symbols for these sounds, as well as symbols expressing moods such as: fear, morbidness, dangerous brooding, insanity, menace, fascination of evil, melancholy, hypnotic intensity, imbecility, fear of loneliness, nostalgia, and meditation are to be found in his 1917 sketchbook titled, "Conventions For Abstract Thoughts."
+Symbols for these sounds, as well as symbols expressing emotions such as: fear, morbidness, dangerous brooding, insanity, menace, fascination of evil, melancholy, hypnotic intensity, imbecility, fear of loneliness, nostalgia, and meditation are to be found in his 1917 sketchbook titled, "Conventions For Abstract Thoughts."

 Most of Burchfield's symbols are based upon his association of emotions with particular shapes.
 For example, "fascination of evil" is depicted by a smiling mouth, "insanity" and "imbecility" by staring-eye motifs.
 Burchfield began to weave these symbols into his works in 1917, at the young age of twenty-four.